Gabri3l/redux-slim-async/README.md

 - [x] Add test suite
 - [x] Add continuous integration
 - [ ] Allow to skip dispatching some of the actions to track status
-- [ ] Make the middleware compliant to FSA directives
+- [x] Make the middleware compliant to FSA directives
+- [ ] Use FSA directives to skip action if not FSA compliant
 - [x] Allow to dispatch other actions after the current one has succeded or errored out
 - [ ] Allow setting up a custom prefix or suffix for action types at initiation time